Pre-school Credit Award

 Once your application has been approved, you will receive a letter confirming the amount of credit that has been awarded.
 This letter includes a tear-off slip that should be completed and handed in to your chosen registered provider.

 You should agree with the provider how much credit is to be applied to your invoices for each billing period.
 Up to one half of the total credit can be used in the first half of the year (September to February) and any remaining balance, up to the full amount, can be used between March and August.

-Your provider will be responsible for claiming payment from the Department of Education and Children for the value of the approved amount applied to the services provided.
+Your provider will be responsible for claiming payment from the Department of Education, Sport and Culture for the value of the approved amount applied to the services provided.

-The DEC will be working with private and voluntary run pre-school providers to support their ongoing development and improvement through its Early Years Quality Mark.
+The DESC will be working with private and voluntary run pre-school providers to support their ongoing development and improvement through its Early Years Quality Mark.